MichaelCurrin/learn-to-code/Version control/Git/logs.md

 $ git lol my-feature
 ```

+### Use Git History plugin

+If you don't like viewing that in the command-line, you can see a more visual view using the VS Code [Git History](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory) plugin.

+### Inspect divergent branches using lol

-Note when you use the `log` (or `lol`) command, you only see _up to the tip of the current branch_ and not after.
+Note when you use the `log` (or `lol`) command with one or zero aguments, you only see _up to the tip of the current branch_ and not after.
 This is usually useful to do on a feature branch to compare against `master`.

-### Fix unwanted diverges with help of lol

 In some cases, simple usage is not enough.

 What about if the current branch is **behind** master?
 You won't see the master commits.